aston89/CALP-Content-Aware-Loudness-Processor/README.md

 - This tool is **offline only** (not real-time)
 - It is optimized for full-track processing, not live input
 - Results depend heavily on source material (lo-fi, dynamic recordings, modern mastered tracks will behave differently)
+- Heavy ram usage, single core, not optimized for performance, with a 5min audio file it eats up to 4gb of ram.

 ---